 After seven years of playing the Black Widow character, Scarlett Johansson finally has a solo movie.
 As you all know, the Black Widow first appeared in Iron Man 2 (2010).
 Since then, fans have been looking forward to a solo film starring the red-haired former KGB spy turned Avenger.

-This is everything there is to know about the Marvel’s Black Widow solo movie.
+This is everything there is to know about Marvel’s Black Widow solo movie.

 When Will Black Widow’s Solo Movie Be Released? #FreeBlackWidow

 Fans have already begun campaigning to get Disney to release the movie straight to streaming.
 We need your help to convince Disney to let you see Black Widow.
-With people locked up in their homes for weeks and maybe even months, Marvel’s faithful are starved for new content.
+With people locked up in their homes months, Marvel’s faithful are starved for new content.

 If you want Disney to release Black Widow streaming in your home right now, then show your support by simply CLICKING HERE.